 Peanut butter – helps to bind all the ingredients together.
 We used crunchy peanut butter, because we like the texture.
 If you don’t like crunchy peanut butter, smooth peanut butter can used.

-Dark chocolate chips – we added dark chocolate because it is not as sweet as milk or white chocolate.
+Dark chocolate chips – we added dark mini chocolate chips because dark chocolate is a semi sweet chocolate.
 If you prefer to use white or milk chocolate do so, but remember it also increases the sweetness.

 Slivered almonds – these add extra protein, texture, flavour and crunch to the peanut butter balls.